 Pirrung and Madsen (2018) reproduced this behaviour for the phase VI experiment in a cylindrical wake model simulation.
-They explain this observation by the nature of the dynamic inflow process that cannot be described correctly by a one time constant model but by a two time constant model.
+They explain this observation by the nature of the dynamic inflow process that cannot be described correctly by a one-time-constant model but by a two-time-constant model.
 They reason that the axial induction adapts by different amounts during the pitch step depending on pitch direction.
 This is governed by the wake velocity before the pitch step and thus influences the one time constant fit to the normal forces after the overshoot.
-In contrast, in the presented axial induction transients (see Fig. 9), it is seen that it adapts similarily during the pitch step for both pitch directions, by 28% on average.
+In contrast, in the presented axial induction transients (see Fig. 9), it is seen that it adapts similarly during the pitch step for both pitch directions, by 28 % on average.

-For the two time constant model fit to the axial wake inductions two variants, once with a freely fitted weighting ratio k{free} and once with a prescribed weighting ratio k{fix} of time constants, were shown in Fig. 11.
+For the two time-constant model fits to the axial wake inductions, two variants of time constants, one with a freely fitted weighting ratio k{free} and one with a prescribed weighting ratio k{fix} , are shown in Fig. 11.
 Using k{fix} allows for a direct comparison of τ{fast} and τ{slow} between the pitch directions.
-The radial dependency of τ{fast} , with high values towards the root extends further into the blade for the step to low load.
-In their investigation of the normal force measurements on the phase VI experiment, Sørensen and Madsen (2006) also saw this high τ{fast} values at the root nearest radius of 0.3R for the step to low load, but not for the step to high load.
+The radial dependency of τ{fast} , with high values towards the root, extends further into the blade for the step to low load.
+In their investigation of the normal force measurements on the phase VI experiment, Sørensen and Madsen (2006) also saw this high τ{fast} values at the root nearest radius of 0.3 R for the step to low load but not for the step to high load.
 In the present and the phase VI experiment, this high τ{fast} near the root is of the order of τ{slow} .
-In the present experiment, there is a difference in the τ{fast} between pitch directions, with lower values for the step to low load from 0.5R to the tip.
+In the present experiment, there is a difference in the τ{fast} between pitch directions, with lower values for the step to low load from 0.5 R to the tip.
 This difference between the pitch directions is not seen by Sørensen and Madsen (2006).
-Furthermore a radial dependance can also be seen from the mid of the blade towards the tip with an increase for the step to high load (67%) and a slight decrease for the step to low load (-14%).
+Furthermore a radial dependance can also be seen from the middle of the blade towards the tip with an increase for the step to high load (67 %) and a slight decrease for the step to low load (-14 %).